 Essential Duties:

-Lead cutting edge R&D initiatives within a highly interdisciplinary environment that requires working with chemists, physicists and engineers.
-The research encompasses programs spanning across optical materials, optics and advanced spectroscopy and atomistic simulation of materials.
+Lead cutting-edge R&D initiatives within a highly interdisciplinary environment that requires collaboration with chemists, physicists, and engineers.
+The research encompasses programs spanning optical materials, optics and advanced spectroscopy, and atomistic simulation of materials, with a strong emphasis on computational modeling and materials theory.

 Required Skills:

-Excellent theoretical foundation for atomistic modeling and knowledge of current and emerging ML/AI techniques which are essential for materials development.
-Ability to lead the development of materials discovery platforms.
+Excellent theoretical foundation in atomistic modeling and strong knowledge of current and emerging ML/AI techniques relevant to materials development.
+The ability to lead the development of computational platforms for materials discovery is critical for success.

-Generate ideas for new programs, market ideas, and write proposals for funding.
-Lead program teams for awarded proposals.
+Generate ideas for new research programs, market ideas, and write proposals for funding.
+Lead program teams for awarded projects.

-Experience in atomistic material simulation within frameworks such as density functional theory and relevant codes such as VASP, QuantumEspresso or CP2K is desired.
-Accompanying knowledge and experience with scheduling these simulations on HPC environments is a plus.
+Strong experience in atomistic material simulation within frameworks such as density functional theory (DFT) or molecular dynamics.
+Experience with HPC environments and job scheduling is a significant advantage.

-Highly proficient with writing code in languages like Python or C++ to perform data analysis or interface with optomechanical or electronic test components is desired.
+Highly proficient in programming languages like Python or C++ for data analysis and integration with simulation workflows.

 Required Education:

-PhD in Chemistry, Physics or Engineering with a highly interdisciplinary emphasis on optical material/device development, material modeling, and characterization.
+PhD in Chemistry, Physics, or Engineering with a strong emphasis on optical material/device modeling, atomistic simulations (e.g., DFT), and computational characterization.

 Physical Requirements: